-Covid 19 coronavirus: Police launch criminal probe into cruise ship Ruby Princess
+Covid 19 coronavirus: Police launch probe into cruise ship Ruby Princess

 There was no testing done to make sure they were safe to release.

-"We weren't told by any of the Princess team that there were infections on board."
+"We weren't told by any of the Princess team that there were infections onboard."

 Andrew Ranyard felt there was "a lot of wool pulled over people's eyes".

-It is understood those who presented with an illness had swabs taken for Covid-19, however other passengers were not informed.
+It is understood those who presented with an illness had swabs taken for Covid-19, but other passengers were not informed.

-Their symptoms started with "sweats" and quickly moved to fevers, cramps, diarrhoea, chest coughs and migraine-level headaches that have lasted for 10 days.
+Their symptoms started with "sweats" and quickly moved to fevers, cramps, diarrhoea, chest coughs and migraine-level headaches which have lasted for 10 days.

-Andrew Ranyard, 60, said he was "fit as an ox", but the virus has kept him bed bound until today.
+Andrew Ranyard, 60, said he was "fit as an ox", but the virus has kept him bed-bound until today.

-Meanwhile, his wife has had milder symptoms the past two weeks.
+Meanwhile, his wife has had milder symptoms in the past two weeks.

 "She's been my nurse, thank Christ.
 She's crashed now, so she's suffering a little bit at the moment."

-New Zealand's Ministry of Health earlier said it was in the process of contacting the 56 New Zealanders who were on board the ship, working with Customs and the Ministry for Foreign Affairs and Trade.
+New Zealand's Ministry of Health earlier said it was in the process of contacting the 56 New Zealanders who were on the ship, working with Customs and the Ministry for Foreign Affairs and Trade.

 The Ranyards already planned to self-isolate as soon as they returned home, and register with Healthline.